Greenback Party: Background

-Congress finally enacted Treasury Secretary Chase's National Bank plan in January 1863, creating a yet another form of currency, also backed by government bonds rather than gold and redeemable in United States Notes.
+Congress finally enacted Treasury Secretary Chase's National Bank plan in January 1863, creating another form of currency, also backed by government bonds rather than gold and redeemable in United States Notes.
 This non-gold-based currency became the functional equivalent of greenbacks in circulation, further expanding the money supply.

 With the production of consumer goods impacted by the conversion of factories to wartime production and the expansion of the money supply, the United States of America experienced a period of protracted inflation during the Civil War.
 Between the years 1860 and 1865, the cost of living nearly doubled.
 As is the case in all inflationary periods, there were winners and losers created by the significant fall in currency value, with banks and creditors receiving less real value from the loans repaid by debtors.
 Pressure began to build in the financial industry for a rectification of the weak currency situation.

 A change of heads at the Treasury Department in March 1865 proved the occasion for a change of course in American monetary policy.
 New Secretary of the Treasury Hugh McCulloch not only declared himself sympathetic to the banking industry's desire for restoration of a gold-based currency, but he declared the resumption of gold payments to be his primary aim.
 In December 1865, McCulloch formally sought approval from Congress to retire the greenback currency from circulation, a necessary first step towards restoration of the gold standard.
 In response, Congress passed the Contraction Act of 1866, calling for the withdrawal of $10 million in United States Notes within the first 6 months and an addition $4 million per month thereafter.
 Substantial contraction of the physical money supply followed.